-We believe that it is time to update the industry arrangements to reflect the technology changes and put in place mechanisms to update agreed communication channels between parties.
+It is time to update the industry arrangements to reflect the technology changes and put in place mechanisms to update agreed communication channels between parties.
 Modification 479S was raised by Northern Gas Networks to introduce more formal requirements in the UNC for the use of email by UNC parties, however this modification has been raised to provide more robust rules for the governance of email as a UNC communication.